zognin/tp/docs/UserGuide.md

 * `od/DEADLINE` represents the order deadline date and time.
 They must follow the format specified [above](#features).

+* The format for ingredients `ri/` is `NAME-QTY-UNIT`. <br>
+  e.g. Garlic-1-whole.

 * Please refer to the examples below.

 </div>

 **Examples:**
-Suppose the first client in the list has the following details
+Suppose the first client in the list has the following details:
 * Name: John Doe
 * Phone: 98765432
 * Address: Happy Funland Street 12